QuickerMaths/http-server/README.md

 `RouteType` is an object that includes:

 - `cb`: This is a callback function that gets executed when a request matches the route.
 It takes two arguments: a request object and a response object.
-- `keys`: This is an array of `Key` objects from the `path-to-regexp` library.
+- `keys`: This is an array of `Key` objects from the `path-to-regexp` (borrowed that from express) library.
 Each `Key` represents a dynamic part of the path (e.g., in '/users/:id', 'id' is a dynamic part).
 - `pathRegex`: This is a regular expression generated from the path using the `path-to-regexp` library.
 It is used to match incoming requests to the correct route.

 ### Methods